 16 of the best beaches in the world that you won’t want to miss

-Are you a beach lover and want to see some of the best beaches in the world?
-This list of beautiful world beaches will make you want to travel to places you had never even thought of.
+Are you a beach lover?
+Do you want to see some of the best beaches in the world?
+This list of the world’s most beautiful beaches will make you want to travel to places you had never even thought of.

 Beaches offer a perfect escape away from the hustle and bustle of life.
 The rustling of palm trees, perfectly patched sand, and serenity of the blue sea are relaxing and help to break monotony while holidaying.
 While beaches may serve the same purpose to different people, they are not created the same.
 They come with unique features to captivate thrillers based on their tastes.

-Here are 16 of the best beaches in the world that you don’t want to miss, with details on what makes them stand out.
+Here are 16 of the best beaches in the world that you don’t want to miss, inclusive of details on what makes them stand out.

 1. Bora Bora, French Polynesia